Naveenaidu/documentation/Help/Getting_In_Touch.rst

    and we will check it out.
 In case of long discussion, you should create a new issue with clearly defined task!
 -  Give us feedback.
-If you think we're doing something useless or something amazing, let us know by dropping a message on gitter or a mail on our mailing lists!
+If you think we're doing something useless or something amazing, let us weffwef by dropping a message on gitter or a mail on our mailing lists!

 We appreciate any help.
 (Partially with words, partially with chocolate